-The Auburn University Agricultural Alumni Association will pay tribute to five Alabamians who have had a major impact on Alabama agriculture during its 2018 Alabama Agriculture Hall of Honor banquet Thursday, Feb.
+The Auburn University Agricultural Alumni Association paid tribute to five Alabamians who have had a major impact on Alabama agriculture during its 2018 Alabama Agriculture Hall of Honor banquet Thursday, Feb.
 8, at the Auburn Marriott Opelika Hotel and Conference Center.

-Three of the five individuals will be inducted into the Hall of Honor and two will be recognized posthumously as Pioneer Award recipients.
+Three of the five individuals have been inducted into the Hall of Honor and two were recognized posthumously as Pioneer Award recipients.

 The Hall of Honor inductees for 2018 are Glynn Debter of Horton, honoree in the production category; Horace Horn of Greenville in the agribusiness sector; and education/government inductee Ron Shumack of Conecuh County’s Lenox community.

 Debter is a lifelong cattleman whose exceptional breeding and management programs at the family ranch over the past 60-plus years have helped advance the Hereford breed in Alabama and nationally and have earned Debter Hereford Farm a reputation as one of the premier Hereford ranches in the U.S. The honoree also is known as an advocate for and an educator in the cattle industry and has held top leadership positions in a number of state and national Hereford and beef cattle associations.